Kids Take Center Stage!

 Who Can Join?

-Children ages 5–18 (5-year-olds must be enrolled in Kindergarten).
-No prior experience needed.
-No advance preparation is necessary; just bring enthusiasm and a smile!
-Everyone who registers will be cast in the production by the tour actor/directors.
-The casting period is to determine who is best suited for which role.
-The show is rehearsed throughout the week and two public performances are presented on Saturday.
-Children must be available to rehearse the entire week, and should have no other conflicts or commitments.
+Anyone can join between the ages 5–18 (5-year-olds must be enrolled in Kindergarten).
+No prior experience or preparation is required—just bring enthusiasm!
+All registered participants will be cast in the production.
+Casting takes place on the first day and is used to determine the most suitable role for each child.
+The show is rehearsed throughout the week and culminates in two public performances on Saturday.
+Plan to be available throughout the week.

 Observing Rehearsals